eugenia0804/eugenia0804/README.md

 ## ✨ About Me

-I'm a third-year undergraduate student pursuing a combined **BS/MS degree in Industrial Engineering and Computer Science** at Northwestern University.
+I'm a final year undergraduate student pursuing a combined **BS/MS degree in Industrial Engineering and Computer Science** at Northwestern University.
 I'm passionate about **Machine Learning** and **Software Engineering**!

 * 🔭 **Currently working on:**
     * Research in Computational Photography 📸